sibu876/TripEase/README.md

 Cab availability is updated

-Confirmation email is sent to the customer.
+Confirmation email is sent to customer

-Booking response is returned.
+Booking response is returned

 🚀 Future Improvements